LiberTEM/LiberTEM/docs/source/changelog/obsolescence/holo.rst

   be delayed, it is removed without deprecation period and will throw an error on import explaining the situation.
 The new holography code will hopefully be released in due time.
-We recommend that users who depend on the previous code use an older LiberTEM version (&lt;= 0.14.1) for the time being and migrate to the new version when appropriate. (:pr:`1689`)
+We recommend that users who depend on the previous code use an older LiberTEM version (<= 0.14.1) for the time being and migrate to the new version when appropriate. (:pr:`1689`)